petebachant/petebachant.github.io/_posts/2024-11-11-office-repro.markdown

 Don't worry though, we're not actually going to interact with Git directly.
 I know this is a major sticking point for some people, and I get it---learning Git is a daunting task.
-However, Calkit will be doing the Gitting for us, so we're going to _use Git without using Git_.
+However, Calkit will be doing the Git stuff for us.

 We are going to treat our project repo as the place to put everything.
 That's right,